USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/qualifications.md

 <h4><span class="fa fa-check"></span> Do</h4>

 * Only include content that the job seeker needs.
-  * Only include qualifications - don’t include background checks, job locations, etc.
+  * Only include qualifications—don’t include background checks, job locations, etc.
-  * Use the language from the [Office of Personnel Management Qualifications Standards Handbook](https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/), supplemented by the specific education and experience requirements identified for the position.
+  * Use the language from the [Office of Personnel Management Qualifications Standards Handbook](https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/){:target="\_blank"}, supplemented by the specific education and experience requirements identified for the position.

 * Organize the content logically
   * Use clear subheadings to separate qualifications that everyone needs vs. qualifications that are specific to each grade level.
-  * Keep sentences short — break qualifications into separate sentences to make it easier to read.
+  * Keep sentences short—break qualifications into separate sentences to make it easier to read.

 * Write like you’re speaking to the job seeker.
   * Use language the job seeker knows—simpler is better!
-Refer to the [Plainlanguage.gov](http://www.plainlanguage.gov/) list of simple words and phrases.
+Refer to the [Plainlanguage.gov](http://www.plainlanguage.gov/){:target="\_blank"} list of simple words and phrases.
   * Use the active voice—the active voice is concise, direct and makes the content easy to understand.
 An active voice sentence follows this order: subject + verb + object.
   * Use pronouns (i.e. address the audience as “you”, “your”) – this helps personalize the experience.
   * Avoid internal jargon and acronyms—if an acronym is necessary, spell it out the first time you use it.